MellowKyler/pdfp/README.md

 ### Run from source

-1. Have Python version 3.10-3.13 installed, and [poetry](https://python-poetry.org/)
+1. Have Python version 3.10-3.12 installed, and [poetry](https://python-poetry.org/)
 2. Download the source code
 3. Install required Python modules with `poetry install`
 4. Run the program with `poetry run pdfp`

 ## Notes
-Tested in Linux.
-I cannot confirm that everything will work in Windows, but most things should.
+Tested in Linux and Windows.
+Mac should work as well, but I don't own one so I can't confirm compatibility.